Back to California

 Plain English Breakdown

-The bill summary does not provide specific details about penalties for non-compliance with reporting requirements.
+The bill summary and digest text do not provide information about penalties for non-compliance with transparency requirements, so this claim was removed.

 What This Bill Does